Getting Started with EMN

 Yes indeed.
 This would be the bare minimum.
 Plus don’t forget to buy extra poles too, as these frequently break under the heavy strain of intense racing and training.

-- I'm the parent of an athlete, and I realize that CSU needs my help to keep the organization running smoothly.
+- I'm the parent of an athlete, and I realize that EMN needs my help to keep the organization running smoothly.
 How do I volunteer to help out?

-Visit our CSU Volunteers page for more information about opportunities to volunteer in the organization.
+Visit our EMN Volunteers page for more information about opportunities to volunteer in the organization.
 In addition, the volunteer coordinator may be contacting you with further information.

 - How does the training program work?

-For more information about the CSU Juniors training program, click here.
+For more information about the EMN Juniors training program, click here.

 - When and where are the workouts?